marijeterwal/cPCOH/README.md

 ## Getting started
 1. Download the .zip and unzip or clone to your favourite path.
-2. Make sure you Matlab path is set to include the code (Set path on the Home tab).
+2. Make sure you Matlab path is set to include the code (Set path on Matlab's Home tab).
-3. Walk throught the example script.
+3. Walk through the example script.
 It demonstrates how to set up the config and call the computeCPCOH function.
 4. Try it on your own data (NOTE: your data will have to organised as a FieldTrip data struct).